bjasspa/jasspa/microemacs/contribs/cheatsheet.md

-The  user can  configure  specific  key  bindings,  abbreviation  files,  file extension  mappings and short self written  macros  within its  `USERNAME.emf` file, which is usually based on the username on the current machine, but could be switched as well giving options like `MEUSERNAME=test` on the command line.
-Here an example for an user called  `kiosk-user` which adds the file extension .Tmd to be edited using  Markdown  mode, declares a global  abbreviation  file kiosk-user.eaf   and  then   binds  the  key   combination   `C-x  t`  to  the insert-template command.
+The  user can  configure  specific  key  bindings,  abbreviation  files,  file extension  mappings and short self written  macros  within its  `USERNAME.emf` file, which is usually based on the username on the current machine, but could be switched as well giving options like  `MEUSERNAME=test` on the command line or using the `-u  USERNAME`  command  line option.
+Here an example for an user called  `kiosk-user`  which adds the file  extension  `.Tmd` to be edited  using Markdown mode, declares a global  abbreviation  file  kiosk-user.eaf  and then binds the key combination `C-x t` to the `insert-template` macro command.

 ```
 ; file ~/.config/jasspa/kiosk-user.emf